-If you’ve ever thought about setting yourself some goals in life, but then found the prospect of the whole ’goal setting’ thing just too yawn worthy to ever get beyond the thinking about it stage, Michael Bane’s story might just make you think differently.
+If you’ve ever thought about setting yourself some goals in life (e.g. learning how to approach and pick up women, getting promoted at work, finding your life purpose, etc), but then found the prospect of the whole ’goal setting’ thing just too yawn worthy to ever get beyond the thinking about it stage, Michael Bane’s story might just make you think differently.

 Sitting in a pizza joint, enjoying a pitcher of beer with some friends after an exhilarating windsurfing experience in ferociously high winds, Michael Bane decided to compile a list of adventurous sports activities that might provide the same feeling.
 The list was written on a cocktail napkin, after borrowing a pen from the waitress, and with the beer-fueled input of his friends it became the following: